HAMNET-Access-Protocol/manual.hnap.de/docs/building_the_fw.md

 make
 ```

 After the build finished, the firmware image can be found in `plutosdr-fw/build/pluto.frm`.
+It can be installed using these [instructions](../installation).